Directions to the library

 Alumni, community patrons, and guests are welcome to use the library s computer workstations for educational and research purposes.
 Since serving current students, faculty, and staff is our primary mission, these users have priority for any computer.
 During particularly busy times, computers may be unavailable for community users.
 Additionally, computers are not available to elementary and middle school students, except when accompanied by parent or guardian and for educational use, or with special permission from a librarian.

-Musselman Library offers wireless internet access in all areas of the building.
+Musselman Library offers wireless internet access in all areas of the building and in nearby outdoor areas.

-What guidelines do you have for students using the library?
+What guidelines do you have for K-12 students using the library?

 Area high school students are eligible for a library card if his/her parent or legal guardian will agree to be responsible for any items borrowed by the student.
 Elementary and middle school students may use the library when accompanied by a parent or guardian, but are not eligible for a library card.